AppImage/AppImageKit/README.md

  * __AppImageAssistant__, a CLI and GUI app that turns an AppDir into an AppImage.
  * __AppRun__, the executable that finds and executes the app contained in the AppImage.
  * __runtime__, the tiny ELF binary that is embedded into the header of each AppImage.
 AppImageKit automatically embeds the runtime into the AppImages it creates.
  * __apt-appdir__, a command line tool running on Ubuntu that turns packaged software into AppDirs.
 This tool can be used to semi-automatically prepare AppDirs that can be used as the input for AppImageAssistant.
-Note that while apt-appdir has been written for Ubuntu, it should also run on debian and could be ported to other distributions as well, then using the respective package managers insted of apt-get.
+Note that while apt-appdir has been written for Ubuntu, it should also run on Debian and could be ported to other distributions as well, then using the respective package managers insted of apt-get.

 AppImageKit also contains additional tools and helpers.